Kenneth Ka Shu Lee

 Clinical Social Cognition (Bird Lab)

-I have a broad interest in understanding how people understand others' minds and affective states, and how those underlying psychological and neurobiological processes become disrupted in developmental psychopathology, in particular, Autism Spectrum Disorders.
-My proposed DPhil research will focus on the multi-route model of alexithymia -- a theory that suggests the role of multiple psychological pathways (e.g., interoception, language impairments, and learning) that contribute to low emotional self-awareness.
+I have a broad interest in understanding how people understand others' minds and affective states, and how those underlying psychological and neurobiological processes become disrupted in developmental psychopathology, in particular, Autism Spectrum Disorder.
+My DPhil research will focus on the multi-route model of alexithymia -- a theory that suggests the role of multiple psychological pathways (e.g., interoception, language impairments, and learning) that contribute to low emotional self-awareness.
 I use cross-disciplinary methods in my research, including multilevel and developmental modelling, computational modelling, and data synthesis.

-Prior to my studies at Oxford, I completed my Master's at UCL and Yale Child Study Center researching various topics related to childhood irritability (supervised by Dr Wan-Ling Tseng), such as the functional neural correlates of body movement perception and frustrative nonreward, negative parenting, and pre-/perinatal risk factors.
-I am also very passionate about promoting children's welfare and youth mental health, and am currently addressing the "toxic stress" effects of COVID on marginalised children and families with international collaborators.
-Academic work aside, I am interested in translating and communicating youth mental health research to parents, teachers, and the general public.
+Prior to my studies at Oxford, I completed my Master's at UCL and Yale Child Study Center researching various topics related to childhood irritability (supervised by Dr Wan-Ling Tseng), such as the functional neural correlates of frustrative nonreward, negative parenting, and perinatal risk factors.
+Academic work aside, I am interested in communicating youth mental health research to parents, teachers, and the general public.
 I also volunteered to provide pivotal response training to children with ASD.

-My DPhil research is funded by the Hong Kong Jockey Club Charities Trust, where I serviced as an undergraduate researcher in the Autism Support Network.
+My DPhil research is funded by the Hong Kong Jockey Club Charities Trust.

 The prefrontal cortex in a pandemic: Restoring functions with system-, family-, and individual-focused interventions.

 Commentary: "COVID-19 and mental health equity in the United States"